17 Jun How much does it cost to go to Disneyland?

 If I had a dollar for every time I was asked this question, I would be able to book a Disney holiday once a year, haha!
 I thought it was about time that I put together a blog post covering the costs when planning your Disneyland holiday.
-Firstly, if you’re not in my Family Travel Addicts Facebook Group, you’re missing out!
-You’ll find a heap of info on planning a holiday with kids there, so come over and join us!
+Firstly, if you’re not in my Family Travel Addicts Facebook Group and Disney Mums and Dads Australia Facebook group, you’re missing out!
+You’ll find a heap of info on planning a holiday with kids there, so come over and join us.

 So how much does it really cost to take a trip to Disneyland?
 Let me help you!

 Flights– You should be aiming to pay under $1000 pp return depending on the time a year that you’re booking.
 Obviously, in December, you’ll be paying big bucks.
 I personally would never pay over $1000 pp for flights to the states.
 Both times we’ve been to Disney we have flown directly from Brisbane to LAX with Virgin Australia (they are fantastic to fly with).
 For the first trip, we paid $860 return, and the second trip was $960 because we had 2 internal flights to add on.
 How do I get them that cheap?
-I watch and stalk BestJet for cheap flights and then take them to Flight Centre to match.
-I’ve never booked via BestJet, so can’t vouch for them.
+I watch and stalk online sites for cheap flights and then take them to Flight Centre to match (I’ve since been told Flight Centre no longer match flights).

 Accommodation– If you plan on staying on-site at a Disney resort, you can expect to pay 2x the price you would if you stayed off-site just across the road.
 We stayed at the Park Vue Inn during our first visit and on the second visit, we stayed budget at the Eden Roc Inn & Suites at the bargain price of $130 AUD per night!
 I book all our accommodation on hotels.com because it’s in AUD and you get a bonus night for every 10 nights booked.
 Seriously though, as long as it’s clean and close, you’re never in your room, so I don’t see much point in spending too much money on accommodation.
 If your budget stretches, for sure stay on site!
 The Disney experience is pretty amazing, but you sure do have to pay for it.
 I’m planning to save like crazy and stay on property just once so my kids get to experience it.